tofeeq/stripe/README.md

 # Stripe payment gateway integration using stripe.js and stripe-php api
-Stripe payments using ajax or simple request
+Stripe payments using ajax or simple request, works well with iphone/android/json frontends

 ## Ajax method
 pay_ajax.html is the ajax based implementation of stripe

 ## Simple method
 pay.html is the simple implementation of stripe

+## Using Iphone/Android/Json fronend
+Upload code to your web server
+Create token by sending credit card info to stripe and then send customer info or product info along with token to charge.php

 ## How it works
 pay.html or pay_ajax.html contains credit card form and stripe.js integration to send credit card info to stripe and getting token back.